Crown College (Minnesota): Facilities

 Old National Bank Stadium, a $2.4 million, 1,400-seat stadium, is the home of the school's football and soccer teams and opened during the 2013 football season.

-Basketball teams and volleyball teams play at the Wild Athletic Center located in Crown's main building.
-The Storm also have an on-campus softball field, cross country course, multiple practice fields, and a weight room/fitness center.
+Basketball teams and volleyball teams play at the Teal Athletic Center located in Crown's main building.
+The Polars also have an on-campus softball field, cross country course, multiple practice fields, and a weight room/fitness center.
 Crown College also has its own Human Performance Lab.